Printer Friendly PDF

 - Quitting smoking before age 50 reduces risk of a premature death by half.

-- Smoking increases risk of 15 other cancers including oral, pancreatic, bladder, cervical, and esophageal cancers.
+- Smoking increases risk of 15 other cancers including oral, pancreatic, bladder, kidney, colorectal, cervical, and esophageal cancers.

 - Smoking cessation decreases the risk for heart disease and stroke.

-- Smokers reduce their lifespan by an average of 14 years by smoking.
+- Habitual smoking reduces a person’s lifespan by an average of 13 to 14 years.

-- An estimated 3.3 million Texans, or approximately 19 percent of the population, still smoke cigarettes regularly.
+- Nearly 3.3 million Texans, or approximately 19 percent of the population, still smoke cigarettes regularly.

-- Cold Turkey: Most smokers choose to quit cold turkey, or unaided by smoking cessation medicines.
-Some smokers may quit altogether, while others choose to quit gradually, slowly decreasing the number of cigarettes smoked each day until they are no longer dependent on nicotine.
+- Cold Turkey: Smokers that choose to quit cold turkey, or unaided by smoking cessation medicines or nicotine replacement, may quit altogether, while others choose to quit gradually by slowly decreasing the number of cigarettes smoked each day until they are no longer dependent on nicotine.

 Tips for Cessation